Aswathaman-Ramalingam/init.nvim/README.md

 1. Add to your runtime path or plugin manager.
 2. Ensure dependencies are available in `$PATH` (npm, npx, mvn, etc.).
 3. Launch `:Init` and pick a stack.
+4. Use `:InitHere` to initialize in the current directory.

 Features
 --------